-The Company endeavors to strengthen its corporate governance by designating the COO, Managing Corporate Executive Officer and Director of the Board as a responsible person for corporate governance including ESG.
-Based on its initiatives, the Board of Directors confirms the appropriateness of its corporate governance and its compensation structure from a mid-to long-term perspective, based on discussions in its advisory bodies such as Nomination and Compensation Committees.
+The Company endeavors to strengthen its corporate governance by designating Director, Executive Vice President and COO as a responsible person for corporate governance including ESG.
+Based on its initiatives, the Board of Directors confirms the appropriateness of its corporate governance and its compensation structure based on discussions in its advisory bodies such as Nomination and Compensation Committees.